microsoft/ODBC-Specification/ODBC 4.0.md

 In order to be notified when an unbound column is available to be retrieved during the fetch operation:

-1. The application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
+1. For each regularly bound column, an ODBC 4.0 application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
+    -   `ColumnNumber` is the number of the column to be bound
+    -   `TargetType` is the type of the column
+    -   `TargetValuePtr` and `BufferLength` are the buffer and length for the bound value
+    -   `StrLen_or_IndPtr` is set to a buffer containing any value other than `SQL_DATA_AT_FETCH` (typically this will contain the indicator value from the previous row, and can be initialized by the client to `SQL_DATA_UNAVAILABLE`).

+2. For each column to be retrieved at fetch time, the application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
     -   `ColumnNumber` is the number of the column to be retrieved using SQLGetData/SQLGetNestedData
     -   `TargetType` is the type of the column
     -   `TargetValuePtr` and `BufferLength` are ignored
     -   `StrLen_or_IndPtr` is set to a buffer containing `SQL_DATA_AT_FETCH`

-2. App calls SQLFetch/SQLFetchScroll
+3. App calls SQLFetch/SQLFetchScroll
     -   Driver begins populating the bindings
     -   Driver returns `SQL_DATA_AVAILABLE` return code from SQLFetch/SQLFetchScroll
         1. Calling SQLFetch or SQLFetchScroll in a data-available state results in a function sequence error.
         2. Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) cancels the fetch operation and closes the cursor.

-3. App calls SQLNextColumn to find out which column is available.
+4. App calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed until the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.

+5. If rowset size is 1, the app can update the binding information for the column only, which is used in the next call to SQLFetch/SQLFetchScroll.

-4. App optionally retrieves the data by calling SQLGetData, or by fetching the data on a nested handle for nested collections and structured columns.
+6. App optionally retrieves the data by calling SQLGetData or a nested handle, as appropriate.

-5. App optionally specifies binding information for the column.

-6. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
+7. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
-	-	If the column has been bound but not retrieved using SQLGetData it is retrieved into the bound buffer, otherwise the binding is skipped for this row.
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.
 The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

-7. App can call SQLGetData, or retrieve nested data, for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.
+8. App can call SQLGetData, or retrieve nested data, for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.

 ### 3.6.1 `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`